impress-org/givewp/readme.txt

 10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==
+= 3.1.1: November 3rd, 2023 =
+* Fix: Donor title prefixes are now formatted as strings (like Mr or Ms) instead of numbers.

 = 3.1.0: October 25th, 2023 =
 * Feature: Design Mode changes in the Form Builder are now instant and awesome!
 Instant gratification!
 * Feature: Donor prefixes can now easily be reordered in the Donor Name block